john9francis/tilemap/README.md

 # How to use:

 To use this asset, follow the following steps: (for more detail, see [these detailed instructions](instructions.md))
+1. Get some images you want to use as tiles
+2. Import those images into the MonoGame content pipeline
+3. Create some chunk .txt files
+4. Create a map .txt file
+5. Impliment the Map object into the main game file using the map .txt file

 # Useful webistes